espocrm/documentation/docs/development/autoload.md

 # Autoload

-Sometimes when developing a module for Espo, you need to include a 3rd party library via composer.
+Sometimes when developing a module for Espo, you need to include 3rd party libraries via composer.
-To let Espo know about these library,you need to define an *autoload* configuration file `custom/Espo/Modules/{Module}/Resources/autoload.json`.
+To let Espo know about these libraries, you need to define an *autoload* configuration file `custom/Espo/Modules/{Module}/Resources/autoload.json`.

 Example: